danocolombo/mern-bt/README.md

 -   built User model for registering a new user
 -   added Express validator to check post body and header
--   added ability to create user (get jwt token back) (POST)
+-   added ability to register user (get jwt token back) (api/user POST)
--   added ability to getUser info from token (GET) + backend authentication token check the jwt token passed in needs to be active, from that we get the userId, then get the user details from mongo based on the userid returned from jwttoken.
+-   added ability to getUser info from token (api/auth GET) + backend authentication token check the jwt token passed in needs to be active, from that we get the userId, then get the user details from mongo based on the userid returned from jwttoken.
--
+-   ability to login... (api/auth POST) where email and password are given and token given if valid